guardianproject/info/content/services.md

 **Integration of Secure Messaging features into mobile app**

-Integrate secure messaging and notification features into a mobile app, using Signal protocol through OMEMO, XMPP open protocol messaging, and XMPP Cloud Notify (ChatSecure Push).
+Integrate secure messaging and notification features into a mobile app, using the [Matrix Protocol and Platform](https://matrix.org).
 Implement system for adding and communicating with contacts through a pseudonymous identity, not tied to real names, phone number or email.
 Optionally implement communication through censorship and surveillance resistant transports such as Tor or Pluggable Transports.

 **Integration of PanicKit into an Android mobile app**